Khan/discourse-crowdin-link/README.md

 ## For DEVS

+### Adding a new language

-If a new language is added to Khan Academy, its crowdin code needs to be added into `javascripts/discourse-crowdin-link/lib/languages.js.es6`
+If a new language is added to Khan Academy, its crowdin language code needs to be added into `javascripts/discourse-crowdin-link/lib/languages.js.es6`

-As of 7th March 2020, the list should contain all languages found at https://crowdin.com/project/khanacademy, even those that not yet officially started and do not have their Translation Dashboard.
+As of 7th March 2020, the list should contain all languages found at https://crowdin.com/project/khanacademy, even those that have not yet officially started and do not have their Translation Dashboard.

+### Testing changes

+### What if it breaks?